th-we/deskflow-wiki/Home.md

 * [[GUI Settings]] - Info about the GUI settings (and how to reset them).
 * [[Workarounds]] - Inventive solutions to strange problems.
 * [[Known Issues]] - Deskflow Known Issues
-* [[Mixed App Issues]] - Issues that are known when using Deskflow with another server / client app

 ## About The Project
 * [[History]] - Learn about the original authors and how it all started.